Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 40, or 41.2%, of the 97 contests they have been chosen as underdogs in this season.
+- The Nationals have been chosen as underdogs in 98 games this year and have walked away with the win 41 times (41.8%) in those games.

-- Washington has a record of 23-26 in games where oddsmakers have it as underdogs of at least +145 on the moneyline.
+- Washington has a record of 6-12, a 33.3% win rate, when it's set as an underdog of +185 or more by sportsbooks this season.

-- The moneyline set for this matchup implies the Nationals have a 40.8% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 35.1% chance of pulling out a win.

-- Washington and its opponents have hit the over in 51 of its 107 games with a total this season.
+- So far this season, Washington and its opponents have hit the over in 51 of its 108 games with a total.

 - The Nationals are 7-5-0 against the spread in their 12 games that had a posted line this season.